blinksh/blink/README.md

 # Additions:

-This fork also contains a subset of shell utilities, so you can add / remove files, list them, etc.
+This fork also contains a set of shell utilities, so you can add / remove files, list them, etc.

 Specifically, the commands available (as of now) are:

-* Builtin: cd, setenv
-* From file_cmds:
-ls, touch, cp, rm, ln, mv, mkdir, rmdir, df, du, chksum, chmod, chflags, chgrp, stat, readlink, compress, uncompress, gzip, gunzip,
+* cd, setenv, ls, touch, cp, rm, ln, mv, mkdir, rmdir, df, du, chksum, chmod, chflags, chgrp, stat, readlink, compress, uncompress, gzip, gunzip,
-* From shell_cmds: pwd, env, printenv, date, uname, id, groups, whoami, uptime
+* pwd, env, printenv, date, uname, id, groups, whoami, uptime
-* From text_cmds: cat, grep, wc
+* cat, grep, wc
-* From network_cmds: ping
-* From curl: curl (includes http, https, scp, sftp...), scp, sftp
+* curl (includes http, https, scp, sftp...), scp, sftp
-* From libarchive: tar
+* tar
-* Using external projects: [Python](https://github.com/holzschu/python_ios)Python, Lua and [TeX](https://github.com/holzschu/lib-tex)
+* Using external projects: [Python](https://github.com/holzschu/python_ios), [Lua](https://github.com/holzschu/lua_ios) and [TeX](https://github.com/holzschu/lib-tex)

-* You can call commands individually, or use small scripts.
-Scripts can use python, lua or shell.
-The shell has no branching abilities, so it will be just a list of commands.
+* You can call commands individually, or use small scripts using python or lua.
+There is redirection (">", "<"...), but no pipe.

-All these commands come as auxiliary frameworks: file_cmds_ios, shell_cmds_ios, text_cmds_ios, network_cmds_ios, curl_ios, libarchive_ios.
-Their Xcode projects are embedded inside Blink project.
-You just have to hit "Build", and everything should work (assuming you've done what was needed to compile Blink, see below).
+All these commands come from the [ios_system](https://github.com/holzschu/ios_system) framework.
+Its project is embedded inside the Blink project, so you should just download it, compile it and hit "Build".

 I suggest installing iVim (https://github.com/terrychou/iVim or https://itunes.apple.com/us/app/ivim/id1266544660?mt=8 ) and use iOS 11 "edit-in-place" to edit files inside Blink sandbox.

 curl opens access to file transfers to and from your iPad (ftp, http, scp, sftp...).
-It uses the key management system of BlinkShell (the keys you created with "config").
+If you specify `-DBLINKSHELL` in the `CFLAGS` of `ios_system.m`, it uses the key management system of BlinkShell (the keys you created with "config").
 You can also specify keys with a path:
 ```
 curl scp://host.name.edu/filename -o filename --key $SHARED/id_rsa --pass MyPassword
 ```